JMU Anime Club

 I had just finished my term as an officer in JMU Anime Club, and figured building a website might boost club recruitment, awareness, and image.

-Additionally, Anime club’s 2024-25 officer board had been holding more social events, and wanted to showcase them in new ways.
+Additionally, Anime club’s 2024-25 officer board had been holding more social events, and I wanted to showcase them in a new, more “official” way to attract more members.

 Design Questions

-How to make the platform accessible to audiences less familiar with social media?
+-How to make the platform accessible to audiences less familiar with Instagram and other mobile media?

 Several long-term members had referenced their parents as the ones who told them about JMU Anime Club.